-This is the first report back on progress of the CSO Master Plan and covers the year 2019.
-It includes costs, budget, schedules, completed work and performance along with 2020 planned contracts and forecasts.
+This is the second report back on progress of the CSO Master Plan and covers the year 2020.
+It includes costs, budget, schedules, completed work and performance along with 2021 planned contracts and forecasts.

-The CSO Master Plan was on schedule and budget for Program Scenario 1 in 2019.
-This is subject to change in the future if no additional funding is provided by the provincial and federal governments by 2023 or earlier.
-Without additional funding, the CSO Master Plan will move to Program Scenario 3, which is based on City only funding and has a longer implementation timeline.
+The CSO Master Plan was on schedule and budget for Program Scenario 1 in 2020.
+To meet the Provincial requested deadline of 2045, the City will need funding support from both the provincial and federal governments by 2023 or earlier.
+Without the funding support, the CSO Master Plan will move to Program Scenario 3, which is based on City only funding and has a longer implementation timeline.

 The upper range of the Class 5 estimate (+100 percent), is used for budgeting purposes, giving a total estimated capital cost of \$2.3 billion in 2019 dollars (see section 3.2).
-In 2019, the City committed 1% of the total estimated capital cost (approximately \$23 Million).
+In 2020, the City committed 1.3 percent of the total estimated capital cost (approximately \$28.7 million).
+The approximate cumulative committed capital spend of 2019 and 2020 is \$52 million.

-In 2019, the City's CSO Master Plan budget was \$31,100,000 with an additional \$16,666,394 budget holdover from 2018.
-These funds were held over to allow the City to have sufficient capital to award the Jefferson Contract 5, a large strategic tunneling project on Semple Avenue with a Class 3 estimate in excess of the annual budget funding, along with further contracts in Ferry Road and Cockburn (see sections 4.2.2).
+In 2021, the City's CSO Master Plan budget is \$31.61 million with an additional \$24,312,691 budget holdover from 2019.
+These funds have been held over to maintain a committed average budget spend and to be able to award larger strategic contracts like the Ferry Road Contract 6 Rutland Trunk, which is scheduled for 2024 (see sections 4.2.2).

-There was a 2% CSO volume reduction in 2019 for the 1992 Representative Year.
-This allowed for an increase of CSO volume percent capture to 75% (section 4.1).
-These improvements are the result of completed combined sewer separation works on Ferry Road and other model improvements based on improved data from installed monitoring instrumentation.
+There is a three percent CSO volume reduction in the 2020 sewer network1 for the 1992 Representative Year.
+This results in maintaining an increase of CSO volume percent capture to 75 percent (section 4.1).
+These improvements are the result of completed combined sewer separation works on Ferry Road and Cockburn projects and other model asset representation improvements based primarily on improved data from installed monitoring instrumentation.